StarCraft: Reception and cultural impact

 In 1999, Next Generation listed Warcraft and Starcraft as number 32 on their "Top 50 Games of All Time", commenting that, "StarCraft took it all a step further, with an innovative campaign structure and fantastic game balance for endless hours of multiplayer fun."

 The release of StarCraft II: Wings of Liberty performed very well commercially and critically, selling 1.8 million copies within the first forty eight hours of release, which breaks the record of best selling strategy game in the history of the gaming industry.
 It received very positive reviews with an aggregate GameRankings score of 93%, and was nominated as the "Best PC Game of 2010" on GameSpot.
-By the end of 2012, Wings of Liberty had sold more than 6 million copies.
+By the end of 2012, Wings of Liberty had sold more than six million copies.
 This success continued with the release of the first expansion pack, StarCraft II: Heart of the Swarm, which had a GameRankings aggregate score of 86%.
 The standalone expansion pack sold 1.1 million copies within the first two days of its release on March 12, 2013, and was the best-selling PC game in that quarter.
-StarCraft II: Legacy of the Void, the third expansion pack, was similarly well received, having a GameRankings aggregate score of 88% while selling more than 1 million copies worldwide within the first day of its release.
+StarCraft II: Legacy of the Void, the third expansion pack, was similarly well received, having a GameRankings aggregate score of 88% while selling more than one million copies worldwide within the first day of its release.

-Since the release of StarCraft II a number of tournaments have been hosted in Korea and elsewhere, such as the GOMTV Global StarCraft II League (GSL).
+Since the release of StarCraft II, a number of tournaments have been hosted in Korea and elsewhere, such as the GOMTV Global StarCraft II League (GSL).

 In December 2018, an artificial intelligence system by Google's DeepMind (called "AlphaStar") beat professional players in StarCraft II for the first time.

 Sales

-The series had sold over 17.6 million copies of games and expansions by the end of 2015.
+The series sold over 17.6 million copies of games and expansions by the end of 2015.
 The first game (including Brood War) sold 11 million copies by 2009, making it the best selling PC strategy game of all time.
 By the end of 2017, the franchise had grossed over $1 billion in total revenue.